 What happens in the first session?

 At the beginning, we will do some paper work which involves obtaining your details and consent for assessment/therapy, and completing a questionnaire to assess your mood and stress level.
 We will then gather information about what is currently going on for you and your family, your current difficulties and what you would like help with, and your history.
-At the end of the first one or two sessions, we will develop an individualized treatment plan and goals of therapy.
+At the end of the first session, we'll discuss my impression and agree on a treatment plan and goal.